 Beautifully embellished wood cabinetry make a bold statement in an indoor kitchen, but exposure to the elements make them impractical for outdoors.
 Instead, opt for stone, concrete, or steel countertops and cabinets.
 Not only to they give your kitchen a modern appearance, but they are durable and easy to clean.
 Floors are also an important consideration.
 Marble and slate are attractive, but they are also slick when wet.
 Choose flooring that are neither too smooth nor too rough – think “bare feet” – as well as those that will resist staining and absorbing grease from spilled foods.
 Investing in practical kitchen elements from the start of the build will render savings in upkeep down the road.

-Need to find a pro for your Outdoor Kitchen Build?Find Pros
+Ready to start your Outdoor Kitchen Build?Find Pros

 Keep It Social